Attested: Olerica at position 121 in the Ravenna Cosmography

-Name origin: Initial Ole- in this name, plus Olenaco, Ολικανα, and Oleaclavis may be related to the initial Ol- of 40 or so ancient personal names that prompted Delamarre (2003) to translate Gaulish *ollos as ‘great’ (like Old Irish oll) but sometimes as ‘all’ (like Welsh oll).
+Name origin: The best translation may be ‘sticking out beyond’ or ‘outreach’, with elements based on PIE *ol- ‘beyond’ (as in ultra, alien, Allemand, etc) and *reig- ‘to reach, stretch out’.
+Alarmingly many potential translations need to be considered for initial Ol- (as also for Ολικανα, Olenaco, and Olcaclavis).
+For example, in 40 or so ancient personal names Delamarre (2003:240) translated Gaulish *ollos as ‘great’ (like Old Irish oll) but sometimes as ‘all’ (like Welsh oll).
 It is not obvious how these relate to the five or more PIE roots of form *al- (or *ol-) or to Latin olea ‘olive’, oleo ‘to smell’, -oleo ‘to grow’, olla ‘pot’, olor ‘swan’, or olyra ‘spelt-like grain’.
-Olericium mentioned in AD 451 is modern Lirey, in France. Ολοριγος was mentioned on an epitaph in Galatia, and might be a precursor of the name Alaric.
+In the light of nearby Axelodunum, the armpit fort, maybe PIE el- ‘to bend, elbow’ is relevant.
+Olericium mentioned in AD 451 is modern Lirey, in France.